zeiss-microscopy/OAD/Apeer/modules/fiji_module_template/Fiji_Python_Tutorial - Create your own module.md

 * Read the image using BioFormats
 * Apply a filter to that image using the specified radius
 * Save the resulting image as OME-TIFF using BioFormats
 * Create some logs to provide some information about what is happening

 The main task is to read the JSON parameters for the APEER module UI and use them instead of the script parameters of the original local Fiji version.
 During the following steps the main function of this script will be explained in more detail.
 The crucial things are directly commented inside the respective code snippets.

 #### Import of modules

 One important thing one has to to at the beginning is the define the required inputs.
-Which one are needed obviously depend from the actul script.
+Which one are needed obviously depend from the actual script.
 Worth mentioning is the first line `# @LogService log`, which is required to enable the logging.
 This is very useful for debugging purposes later on.

 ```python
 # required imports